topogibra/COMP-FEUP2020/README.txt

 NAME2: <name>, NR2: < student number >, GRADE2: 18.5, CONTRIBUTION2: 25%

-GLOBAL Grade of the project: <0 to 20>
+GLOBAL Grade of the project: 18.5

 ** SUMMARY: (Describe what your tool does and its main features.)